mrmonarch20/work/README.md

-### 📘 Service 2 – Python Flask API
+### 📘 Service 1 – Golang API

-This is a lightweight HTTP service written in Python using Flask.
-It exposes two simple endpoints and is designed to be used behind a reverse proxy like Nginx.
+This is a lightweight HTTP service written in Go.
+It serves two endpoints: `/ping` and `/hello`.
+It is designed to be used behind a reverse proxy like Nginx.

 ---